 Initiatives Description Community Policing TSC Campus Security utilizes a community policing philosophy with Philosophy the goal of: Establishing positive contacts with the campus community Developing programs that aid in resolution of identified problems to assist in its community policing efforts TSC campus security uses various modes of transportation including patrol cars, utility cars, and foot patrol Emergency Call Boxes Emergency call boxes are located throughout the TSC Campus, providing a direct line of communication to TSC Campus Security for individuals in need of emergency assistance.
 These call boxes are strategically positioned along pedestrian walkways, in parking lots and near many building entrances.
 TSC campus security responds to all activated emergency phones.
 Look for the blue lights atop a blue metal column.
-Crime Awareness and TSC campus security and Student Services present information to Prevention Programs prospective students and their parents about TSC safety programs.
+Crime Awareness and TSC campus security and Student Services present information to Prevention Programs students and the public through one to one interaction about Safety on the TSC Campus.
 Escorts TSC campus security is available 24/7 to safely escort students, faculty, and staff to any location on campus to help them feel secure.
 Call (956) 295-3700 to request a safe walk.

 Lighting TSC recognizes the importance of maintaining a well-lit campus and most of all TSC parking lots and walkways are illuminated during night-time hours; this includes the Fort Brown campus and ITECC.
 Parking Lot Cameras There are exterior cameras located throughout campus which monitor and record respective areas 24 hours a day.
 These security cameras act as a deterrent to criminal activity and assist campus security in their investigations.
-Rave Emergency TSC maintains multiple systems, collectively known as TSC Rave Notification System Emergency Notification System, for alerting the TSC community about campus emergencies, including via telephone, text messages, email, visual displays on computer and telephone screens throughout campus.
+Rave Emergency TSC maintains multiple systems, collectively known as TSC Rave Notification System Emergency Notification System, for alerting the TSC community about campus emergencies, including via telephone, text messages, and TSC email.
 These notices also post to the College website.
 In the event of a campus emergency, a Rave Alert message will give pertinent emergency information and protective actions to all members of the TSC campus community.